aws/neptune-gremlin-client/README.md

 You can also use a `ClusterEndpointsRefreshAgent` to update the endpoints automatically on a periodic basis.

-Because the cluster topology can change at any moment as a result of both planned and unplanned events, you should wrap all queries with an exception handler.
+Because the cluster topology can change at any moment as a result of both planned and unplanned events, you should [wrap all queries with an exception handler](##backoff-and-retry).
 Should a query fail because the underlying client connection has been closed, you can attempt a retry.

 ## Using a ClusterEndpointsRefreshAgent

 The `ClusterEndpointsRefreshAgent` allows you to schedule endpoint updates to a `GremlinClient`.
 The agent can be configured to periodically discover the database cluster's current topology, select a set of endpoints using an `EndpointsSelector`, and update a client.

-The `ClusterEndpointsRefreshAgent` uses the Neptune Management API to discover the database cluster's topology.
-You then supply an `EndpointsSelector` to select an appropriate set of endpoints from the topology.

 A `ClusterEndpointsRefreshAgent` can be configured to get the database cluster's topology directly from the Neptune Management API, or from an AWS Lambda proxy function, which fetches and caches the cluster topology from the Management API on behalf of multiple clients.
 Unless you have a very small number of client instances (1-5) in your application, we recommend using a Lambda proxy to get the cluster toplogy.
 This reduces the risk of the Management API throttling requests from many clients.

 ### Using an AWS Lambda proxy to retrieve cluster topology

 The following example shows how to create a `ClusterEndpointsRefreshAgent` that queries an AWS Lambda proxy function to discover the database cluster's current topology.
 The proxy function periodically fetches and caches the cluster topology from the Management API on behalf of multiple clients.
 When the agent gets the cluster topology from the Lambda function, it then updates a `GremlinClient` with the current set of read replica endpoints.
-Notice how the builder's `addContactPoints()` method uses `refreshAgent.getEndpoints(selector)` to get an initial list fo endpoints from the refresh agent using the selector.
+Notice how the builder's `addContactPoints()` method uses `refreshAgent.getEndpoints(selector)` to get an initial list of endpoints from the refresh agent using the selector.

 ```